List of Child's Play characters: Major Ellis

-(played by Matthew Walker) - is Shelton's assistant at the Kent Military school.
+(played by Matthew Walker) - is Shelton's assistant at the Kent Military School.
 He appears to be good friends with Shelton.
 Appears in Child's Play 3.

 F

 Father Frank

-(played by (A Martinez) - Friend of Nica's sister, Barb.
+(played by A Martinez) - Friend of Nica's sister, Barb.
 Father Frank is a recovering alcoholic who attempts to convince Nica to move out of her house.
 He is poisoned by Chucky and decapitated in an automobile accident.
 Appears in Curse of Chucky.

-Dr. William Foley
+Dr. Foley

 (Played by Michael Therriault) - A psychologist treating Nica.
 Dr. Foley is later revealed to hypnotize and rape his patients, including Nica.
-Chucky is both disgusted and impressed by this, and later crushes Dr. Foley's Head while possessing Nica.
+Chucky is both disgusted and impressed by this, and later crushes Dr. Foley's head while possessing Nica.
+Appears in Cult of Chucky.